Up to 90% of new gardeners give up because of these common gardening mistakes. Here are ways to avoid them, and to successfully grow your own food

 Saving on Plants

 This is where you can end up spending an absolute fortune.
-It’s easy to be tempted by plants in a garden centre and sometimes it’s actually more economical to buy plug plants than packets of seeds.
-However, each plant you buy can really add up to a lot of money and in most cases it’s more cost effective to grow from seed.
+It’s easy to be tempted by plants in a garden center and sometimes it’s actually more economical to buy plug plants than packets of seeds.
+However, each plant you buy can really add up to a lot of money and in most cases, it’s more cost-effective to grow from seed.